Advances in Alzheimer’s research with brain organoids technology

 What are brain organoids?

 Organoids are three-dimensional multicellular models that mimic the structures of human organ tissue and its microenvironment.
-Microfluidic technology makes use of organoid tissue in order to explore complex biological and biochemical dynamics within the artificial cell culture.
+Organoide models make use of microfluidic processes in order to explore complex biological and biochemical dynamics within the artificial cell culture.

 Microfluidic systems rely on the flow of different media like fluid or gas within the microenvironment of organoid culture.
 This process is invented to simulate the mechanism of interstitial flow between cells and their biochemical environment in real human tissue.
 In this way microfluidic systems find important applications in in vitro research, medical diagnostics, therapeutic studies and drug testing.